MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-performance-problems-in-windows.md

 We have already mapped a few performance monitor objects to the physical resource.
 In addition, we must remember that Windows is split into two major areas: **Kernel** and **User mode**.

-**Kernel** refers to the operating system (OS) and drivers (this also includes your antivirus filter driver). **Kernel** is represented in Windows by a logical construct called **System Process**, which always has the process ID `4`.
+**Kernel** refers to the operating system (OS) and drivers (this also includes your antivirus filter driver).
+The kernel is represented in Windows by a logical construct called **System Process**, which always has the process ID `4`.
 For security reasons, this area is strongly protected.
 Even with inbox tools like Performance Monitor, we can only get a little information from it.
-For example, we can see how much nonpaged Pool we're using, but we don't know who's using it.
+For example, we can see how much nonpaged pool we're using, but we don't know who's using it.

 **User mode** is where we run all applications (modern Appx, services, and executables).
 With Performance Monitor, we can get information about each process.